 It is easy for others around us to turn every challenge we have as a parent into a problem that needs to be solved.
 Most breastfeeding and gentle parenting experts agree that the stages babies and children go through are not problems; they are developmentally appropriate and instinctive behaviors.

 We may not always understand why a baby does what she does, but there are reasons for her behavior.
 Babies cannot manipulate you.
 They do not have the capacity to ask for something that they do not truly need, at least until they are over a year of age, and often beyond.
 This includes sleeping/waking, and night nursing.

 Some babies don’t need many night feedings and some wake several times to nurse, and continue to do so for quite some time.
 Neither of these behaviors is wrong.
 Among other things, this variation in waking depends on their mothers’ differing milk storage capacities (see the infographic below).
-Babies who can get a lot of milk at one feeding may nurse less often and vice-versa.
+Babies who can get a lot of milk at one feeding may breastfeed less often and vice-versa.

 Needs not habits